Common oven parts that will need to be replaced

 This gas oven igniter does not come with the porcelain wire nuts.
-Note: Depending on your model, the igniter connector may need to be cut off and spliced directly to the ovens wires using porcelain wire nuts to secure the wires with.
+Note: Depending on your model, the igniter connector may need to be cut off and spliced directly to the oven’s wires using porcelain wire nuts to secure the wires with.
 To ensure that this is the correct part for your particular oven, we suggest using the model number on your appliance.
 Please remember to disconnect the electricity to the unit before making this repair.

 Part Number – WPW10308477

 This bake element is located inside the bottom part of an electric oven and is used for baking with.
 The bake element has (2) flat push-on terminals.
 Some common symptoms of a bad baking element are, the element will not heat, trips the circuit breakers when turned on or blows a fuse.
 Remember to disconnect the electrical power source to the oven, turn the breaker dedicated to the unit off or pull the fuses before replacing this part.
 Note: Please be sure that your oven has had plenty of time to cool down before removing or testing any internal parts.
-Some oven parts can retain residual heat for quite sometime and will still burn you long after you have turned the unit off.
+Some oven parts can retain residual heat for quite some time and will still burn you long after you have turned the unit off.

 Part Number – WB44X5043

-This bake element uses screws to connect the terminal ends to the oven terminal.
+This baking element uses screws to connect the terminal ends to the oven terminal.
 The element is mounted in the bottom of the oven cavity and used to bake with.
-If your ovens element is not heating up you will need to check it for damage.
+If your ovens element is not heating up, you will need to check it for damage.
 Such as blistering, burnt marks, breaks in the element, also check the terminal ends of the bake element for damage and good connections as well.
 Safety note: Please be mindful that some oven parts can retain heat for quite a while after the unit has been turned off.
-If you do not see any visual damage you can test the part for continuity by using a multi-meter.
+If you do not see any visual damage, you can test the part for continuity by using a multi-meter.
 If the element does not show that it has continuity, it is broken and will need to be replaced.

 Part Number – DG47-00038B